“Why would anyone pay you $50,000 for the opportunity to work 90 hours a week at $5/hour?”

 No trick.
 We simply mean desirable.
 You need to have results that someone else will want.
 Results that are attractive.
 Results that make a buyer say, “I wish this was my business.”

 Too often business owners have been led to believe there’s some secret value equation being worked behind the scenes.
 The business owner mentioned above did.
-She wanted to leave her business because the work was too hard, and the pay too low – but she still believed that someone would want to buy the business.
+She wanted to leave her business because the work was too hard, and the pay too low – but she still believed that someone would want to buy what she called her “lousy business.”

 No one wants to buy your pain.
 If you want to be able to sell your business, your results must be desirable.